What is depression?

 Feeling low or unhappy for a prolonged period of time.
 This is different from the more ‘normal’ ups and downs experienced by teenagers in response to everyday life events, for example, falling out with peers, difficulties at school, family arguments.

 Loss of interest in and enjoyment of usual activities.
-Whilst it’s normal for the appeal of existing hobbies to sometimes change as young people develop new interests.
+It’s normal for the appeal of existing hobbies to sometimes change as young people develop new interests.
 However, losing enthusiasm for a range of things that a young person previously enjoyed over a period of time may indicate low mood.

 Irritable mood is a less commonly known sign of depression.
 This may just be a part of growing up, but if a young person appears irritable about lots of different things over a period of time, it may also be an indication of depression.